 As much as we wanted to be a “purely digital” platform for energy choice, some consumers needed the comfort of a voice on the telephone.
 Our mission is energy choice for all because we believe it saves customers money and allows them to pick the source of their energy, should we care if they do this online or on the phone?

-As it turns out, a great shopping platform combined with industry leading selection is an avenue to success once we gave customers a choice in the way they transacted.
+It turns out a great shopping platform combined with industry leading selection is an avenue to success once we gave customers a choice in the way they transacted.
 Focus on your customers, not what other companies in different industries are doing with the “latest tech”.

 Execution is a Sprint, Vision is a Marathon